dalmo1991/superflexPy/doc/testing.rst

 - Usage of the Explicit Euler solver;
 - Edge cases (e.g. extreme values of parameters and states)

-Users contributing new elements of SuperflexPy should provide reference results and the code that tests them (including input data and model parameter values).
+Users contributing SuperflexPy extensions should provide reference results and the code that tests them (including input data and model parameter values).